exercism/gleam/concepts/custom-types/introduction.md

 }
 ```

 Each case of a custom type can optionally hold some data, and different cases can have different types of data.
+When a variant holds data it is called a _record_.

 ```gleam
 pub type Number {